choushen/react-daisy-comps/README.md

 This project is not affiliated with the DaisyUI project.
 It is a personal project that uses the DaisyUI CSS framework.

+DaisyUI 5 is currently in beta.
+This project uses DaisyUI 5.
+The date is 20/02/2025 - the offocial release date of DaisyUI 5 is 9 days from now!

 ## Requirements

 - Node.js

 ## Components